philzook58/philzook58.github.io/_posts/2024-11-18-sql_graph_csp.md

     return G
 ```

 The form of these simple `FROM-SELECT-WHERE` queries (conjuctive queries) is remarkably similar to a database itself, but with symbolic entries.
 Each FROM would become a row in this symbolic database.
 We can for example convert a graph also into a query that will find the image of the graph in the database.
 The solutions to this query are graph homomorphisms.
+When codegenning SQL I find maintaining separate `select` `from` `where` lists to be a useful thing.

 ```python
 def query_of_graph(G,unique=False):